Antioquia-class destroyer: Construction and service history

 Originally ordered by the Portuguese government in 1930 as part of a new building programme.
 In conjunction with Yarrows, the Lisbon Naval Arsenal of Lisbon was chosen to construct two hulls while Yarrows would provide and install the destroyer's machinery.
 Named Douro and Tejo, the two hulls constructed in Lisbon were sold to Colombia before completion in response to the Colombia–Peru War, in response to the Peruvian acquisition of two destroyers.
 Portugal order two further ships to replace them.
-Douro was renamed Caldas and Tejo was renamed Antioquia.
+Douro was renamed Antioquia and Tejo was renamed Caldas.

 The war with Peru was short-lived and the Antioquias did not enter service before the war ended.
 Both ships were launched in 1933 and were commissioned in 1934.
 The two destroyers saw little action as Colombia remained neutral during World War II.
 However, the Colombian Navy did perform neutrality patrols into the Caribbean Sea after the began attacking shipping off its shores.
 Caldas patrolled the Caribbean Sea on 29–30 March 1944 searching for the submarine.
 In the 1940s, two 20 mm cannon were added amidships.

 Following the war, the destroyers returned to their tranquil service until 1952 when Antioquia began a major refit, beginning at Cartagena before going to the United States in 1953.
 Caldas underwent the same refit in 1954–1955.
 Both ships were refitted in the United States when two 5 in/38 calibre guns replaced the four 4.7-inch guns, one forward and one aft.
 The destroyers were fitted with Mk 52 fire control, three more 40 mm guns and a hedgehog anti-submarine mortar.
 The number of torpedo tubes was reduced to one quadruple mount.
 Antioquia was decommissioned on 23 January 1961, and Caldas on 3 March 1961, with both ships being scrapped.